donishadsmith/neurocaps/docs/outputs.md

 - Pandas Dataframes: saved as "csv".
 - Pickles: saved as "pkl".

-With the exception of `TimeseriesExtractor.timeseries_to_pickle`, all functions have default file names that follow a specific format.
+All functions have default file names that follow a specific format.
 Many functions also include parameters to add a prefix (before the default file name) or suffix (after the default file name and before the extension).

 ## General File Naming Format